zeeyong/zeeyong.github.io/content/authors/admin/_index.md

 ---
 ## About Me
-I am a Ph.D. student at [Cho Chun Shik Graduate School of Mobility, KAIST](https://mo.kaist.ac.kr/en/), under the guidance of Prof. Namwoo Kang at the Smart Design Lab.
-My research aims to push the boundaries of engineering design and optimization by leveraging AI techniques to tackle complex physical problems.
+I am a Ph.D. student at <span style="color:blue;">[Cho Chun Shik Graduate School of Mobility, KAIST](https://mo.kaist.ac.kr/en/)</span>, working under the supervision of Prof. Namwoo Kang at the Smart Design Lab.
+My research aims to advance engineering design and optimization by developing AI-driven surrogate models that efficiently approximate and analyze complex physical systems.
+These models enable faster and more adaptive solutions, pushing the boundaries of traditional design processes.

 <!-- Specifically, my work focuses on:

  - AI-based Surrogate Models for efficient and accurate design optimization.